PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images: Introduction

-Many efforts tackle the scale variation problem by designing multi-column architectures~\cite{zhang2016single,sindagi2017generating,babu2018divide,cheng2019improving} or techniques such as dilated convolution~\cite{yu2016multi}, Spatial Pyramid Pooling (SPP)~\cite{he2015spatial}, Atrous Spatial Pyramid Pooling (ASPP)~\cite{chen2017deeplab} and Inception blocks~\cite{szegedy2015going} to capture multi-scale information~\cite{li2018csrnet,chen2019scale,liu2019context-aware,cao2018scale}.
-These models can deal with scale variation to a certain extent, but is inevasible to bring some drawbacks of them.
-1) Multi-column architectures or Inception blocks adopt multiple branches with different kernel sizes, which introduce redundant and bloated structure~\cite{li2018csrnet}.
-In addition, different kernel sizes result in large number of parameters and huge computation burden~\cite{he2019dynamic}.
-2) SPP assigns equal weights on each location of the feature map, and the pooling operation may lead to fine-detail information loss, which may degenerate the performance.
-3) Dilated/Atrous convolution enlarges the receptive filed without increasing additional parameters and ASPP deploys multi-branch with different dilation rates.
-However, hand-crafted dilation rates cannot well match the range of scale variations.
-Besides, neighbor information will be lost due to the sparse sampling operation, and a larger dilation rate may result in gridding artifacts~\cite{he2019dynamic}.
-Motivated by \cite{duta2020pyramidal}, we incorporate a pyramidal scale module (PSM) into our crowd counting framework, to effectively capture multi-scale information.
+Many efforts tackle the scale variation problem by designing multi-column architectures~\cite{zhang2016single,sindagi2017generating,cheng2019improving} or employing techniques, such as dilated convolution~\cite{yu2016multi,lan2020global}, Spatial Pyramid Pooling (SPP)~\cite{he2015spatial,lan2020global}, Atrous Spatial Pyramid Pooling (ASPP)~\cite{chen2017deeplab,zhang2021stagewise}, and Inception blocks~\cite{szegedy2015going} to capture multi-scale information~\cite{li2018csrnet,chen2019scale,liu2019context-aware,cao2018scale}.
+These models relieve scale variation problem yet still have some limitations.
+1) Multi-column architectures or Inception blocks have multiple branches built with different kernel sizes, which introduce a large number of parameters and huge computation burdens~\cite{he2019dynamic}.
+2) The pooling operation in these models (e.g., SPP) may lead to fine-detail information loss, thus degenerating the performance.
+3) Hand-crafted dilation rates are hard to match the range of scale variations.
+To alleviate these issues, motivated by \cite{duta2020pyramidal}, we embed a pyramidal scale module (PSM) into our framework to effectively capture multi-scale information.